The Ferguson Library Makerspace

 You can even borrow a sewing machine and a ukulele!

 If you want to try new things, acquire new skills, encounter new technologies and art forms, and meet people who share your creative impulses, the Makerspace is the place for you!

 Upcoming Maker Events

 This program is brought to you by the generous support of the Friends of the Ferguson Library.

 Join the Ferguson Library Makerspace Meetup to stay informed about all our activities.

 3D Printing at the Ferguson Makerspace

 3D printing is a process for making a physical object from a three-dimensional digital model, typically by laying down many thin layers of a material in succession.
-Also called additive manufacturing.
-The 3D printers used at The Ferguson Library all use a method called Fused Filament Fabrication, which lays down a molten material (often a form of plastic or plastic composite) layer by layer.
+It is also called additive manufacturing.
+The 3D printers used at the Ferguson Library all use a method called fused filament fabrication, which lays down a molten material (often a form of plastic or plastic composite) layer by layer.

-The Ferguson Library Makerspace provides access to a LulzBot Taz 6 3D Printer.
+The Ferguson Library Makerspace uses a LulzBot Taz 6 3D Printer.

 Print Area: 290mm x 275mm x 250mm (11.4in x 10.8in x 9.8in)